MelissaPabst/SavvyDAPython/Week1/Class4.md

 ![my donut chart](donuts.jpg)

 We will continue to build our MatPlotLib skills as we progress, learning about the types of plots that best suit our data and how to choose the best plot.
-Humans are adept at picking out visual patterns, so learning to display our data properly to get our point across is imperative.
+Humans are adept at picking out visual patterns, so learning to spot areas of concern in our data and display our data properly to get our point across is imperative.